 Consider how these influential factors may affect your decision to file a car accident claim:

 Although it can be difficult for some people to recall the moments leading up to a car accident, thinking about the causes that led to an accident can be important for determining liability and identifying a party’s negligence.

-In personal injury law, negligence refers to any behavior or action that directly led to injury, property damage, or other resulting consequences.
+In personal injury law, negligence refers to doing something that a reasonable person would not do or failing to do something that a reasonable person would do.
+In other words, failing to act reasonably.
 Texting while driving, for instance, is one example of negligence, as long as it can be proven to have directly resulted in certain consequences.

 The significance of negligence in a car accident claim can vary depending on where you live in the U.S. Florida law, for instance, follows a pure comparative fault rule that bases your awarded damages on your percentage of fault in an accident.
 This means that if you were even partially at fault for an accident, your percentage of fault will affect the amount of your awarded damages.

 Related to the consideration of negligence in a car accident claim is your degree of fault in causing or contributing to the cause of the accident.
 If you are partially or fully at fault for an accident, your ability to seek compensation for damages may be limited or potentially denied.

 However, if the accident was caused by another party, such as another motorist or governmental entity (i.e. due to poorly maintained roads or traffic signs), you may have a promising advantage in recovering damages related to personal injury or property damage.

 Determining your fault after an accident can best be done collaboratively with an experienced attorney who can help you review the various factors that may have contributed to your accident.
 Do not provide a statement to your insurance carrier declaring your degree of fault before you have spoken with an attorney.